V4Fire/Client/src/core/prelude/dependencies/README.md

 # core/prelude/dependencies

-This module provides API for loading and registering dependencies.
+This module provides API to load and register application dependencies.